Ireland in the Eurovision Song Contest 2019: Background

-In October 2018, it was revealed that Ireland had confirmed their participation for Eurovision 2019.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+In October 2018, it was revealed that RTÉ had confirmed its participation in the 2019 contest.
 The confirmation came as some voices in the country began to call for a boycott of the Israeli contest due to their policies towards Palestinians.
 This included a campaign from Ireland's third largest political party, Sinn Féin.
 Additionally, a petition was created that amassed close to 3500 signatures.
 However, Irish deputy Prime Minister Tánaiste Simon Coveney reaffirmed the Irish commitment to Eurovision, arguing that a boycott would not help the Palestinian cause.